JupiterOne/graph-azure/docs/development.md

 ## Authentication for Terraform

-Terraform is a script that needs to authenticate with the Resource Manager API.
+In Azure API parlance, Terraform is considered a script that needs to authenticate with the Resource Manager API.
 Scripts run using Service Principal credentials instead of User Principal credentials.
 [Create a Service Principal][2] using the Azure CLI.

 ```sh
 $ az account list --query "[].{name:name, subscriptionId:id, tenantId:tenantId}"